 Protection, availability and integrity of both company and personal data, as well as appropriate use, are vital considerations with implications for Johnson & Johnson’s ability to conduct business, build and maintain trust, and remain compliant with laws and regulations.

-It is incumbent upon Johnson & Johnson to protect the privacy of those who entrust us with their personal information and ensure our products are secure and safe.
+It is incumbent upon Johnson & Johnson to protect the privacy of those who entrust us with their personal information, and to ensure our products are secure and safe.
 Our employees, healthcare professionals, patients, consumers, and all those who do business with us trust and expect that we will protect information in accordance with legal requirements and our policies.

 Data security is a top priority for Johnson & Johnson.
 We view information security as a business enabler that facilitates digital initiatives and are, therefore, making data security investments and continuously working to ensure company data—including all personal data—are appropriately protected.
-The Johnson & Johnson Information Security and Risk Management (ISRM) organization, led by the Company’s Chief Information Security Officer, has a developed robust program to achieve this objective, maintaining and constantly enhancing capabilities to protect company networks and data against evolving cyber threats.
+The Johnson & Johnson Information Security and Risk Management (ISRM) organization, led by the Company’s Chief Information Security Officer, has developed a robust program to achieve this objective, maintaining and constantly enhancing capabilities to protect company networks and data against evolving cyber threats.
 The program consists of an experienced team of seasoned security professionals; industry-leading policies and processes; and an array of protection, detection and response technologies and capabilities, which is periodically assessed by independent, external consulting firms to both gauge effectiveness and drive continued maturity and improvement.

 As a leader in the healthcare industry, Johnson & Johnson is also engaged with external stakeholders to raise the security level of the industry.
-Examples include partnering with the U.S. Food and Drug Administration on guidelines for managing medical device security, and collaborating with other healthcare companies and organizations on mechanisms to improve the overall industry security posture.
-The Johnson & Johnson Information Security team also maintains close working relationships with peer companies, industry associations, and government agencies both to share best practices and to collaborate on effective solutions to address the increasing threats and attack methods faced by both public- and private-sector organizations today.
+Examples include partnering with the U.S. Food and Drug Administration on guidelines for managing medical device security and collaborating with other healthcare companies and organizations on mechanisms to improve the overall industry security posture.
+The Johnson & Johnson Information Security team also maintains close working relationships with peer companies, industry associations, and government agencies, both to share best practices and to collaborate on effective solutions to address the increasing threats and attack methods faced by both public- and private-sector organizations today.

 It is our responsibility to protect the privacy of those who entrust us with personal information.
 This includes our employees, healthcare professionals, patients, consumers, and all those who do business with Johnson & Johnson.
 These stakeholders expect that we will protect personal information in accordance with legal requirements, and we evolve our policies and practices to continuously deliver on that expectation.
 While there are varying requirements relating to privacy, we use a Privacy Framework that constitutes a baseline applicable to all our operating companies that process Personal Information.